 What is spiral review?

 Spiral review is taking intentional time to review old content by cycling it through your current content multiple times.
 It is usually the things that your students already understand but may need a refresher on.
 You don’t want these things to become things that your students will need to be retaught.
 Spiral review is typically student centered.
 The biggest benefit of spiral reviews is that bringing up this material up again and again helps to force the content into long term memory.
+You can get a free copy of my list of spiral review strategies here.
+It’s a great thing to keep at your desk as you write your lesson plans.

 - Incorporate old questions into new content.
 This is usually happening on publisher made materials, but make sure to do it on things that you create for your students as well.

 - Do Now or morning work is a great time to review some old content as you grapple with current content.
+I plan to piece together a year’s worth of chemistry bell ringers at some point for TPT!
+They will be spiral review focused!

 - Early finishers: any activities that your students do when they have extra time is a great opportunity to revisit old content.